Orange-breasted laughingthrush

 The orange-breasted laughingthrush (Garrulax annamensis) is a passerine bird in the family Leiothrichidae.
-Until recently it was regarded as a subspecies of the spot-breasted laughingthrush (S. merulina) but has now been split as a separate species.
-The two have traditionally been placed in the genus Garrulax.
+It was formerly regarded as a subspecies of the spot-breasted laughingthrush (G. merulinus) but has now been split as a separate species.

 It is a medium-sized bird with a strong bill and legs and a fairly long tail.
 It is 24–25 cm long with a bill length of 25–27 mm, a wing length of 83–92 mm and a tail length of 88–100 mm.
 It is mostly plain brown apart from an orange stripe over the eye, a black throat and an orange breast with black streaks.
 It has a loud, melodious song.
 The spot-breasted laughingthrush is similar but has a pale throat and breast with dark spots and a pale stripe above the eye.

 It is endemic to Vietnam where it occurs in the Da Lat Plateau in southern Annam.
 It inhabits montane forest between 915 and 1510 m above sea-level and can survive in degraded habitats such as secondary forest and cultivated land close to forested areas.
 It is most often seen in pairs.
 Although it only has a small range, it appears to be tolerant of habitat degradation and is classed as Least Concern by BirdLife International.